jamiemkass/ENMeval/README.md

 NOTES:

+1. `ENMeval` is a work in progress, changing slowly to fix bugs when users identify them.
+If you find a bug, please raise an Issue in this Github repo and I will resolve it as soon as I can.
+The CRAN version may lag behind the Github one, so please try the development version here first if you are having any issues.
+Install with: `devtools::install_packages("jamiemkass/ENMeval")`

-1. The vignette is not included in the CRAN version of the package due to file size constraints, but is [available](https://jamiemkass.github.io/ENMeval/articles/ENMeval-2.0.0-vignette.html) on the package's Github Pages website.
+2. The vignette is not included in the CRAN version of the package due to file size constraints, but is [available](https://jamiemkass.github.io/ENMeval/articles/ENMeval-2.0.0-vignette.html) on the package's Github Pages website.

-2. Please make sure to use the most recent version of [maxent.jar](https://biodiversityinformatics.amnh.org/open_source/maxent/) , as bug fixes are occassionally made.
+3. Please make sure to use the most recent version of [maxent.jar](https://biodiversityinformatics.amnh.org/open_source/maxent/) , as bug fixes are occasionally made.

-3. Note that as of version 0.3.0, the default implementation uses the ['maxnet' R package](https://cran.r-project.org/package=maxnet).
+4. Note that as of version 0.3.0, the default implementation uses the ['maxnet' R package](https://cran.r-project.org/package=maxnet).
 The output from this differs from that of the original Java program and so some features are not compatible (e.g., variable importance, html output).